denariigames/nightblade-package-test/README.md

 - **Opt-In Analytics**
   - NightBlade Addon Manager collects completely anonymous usage statistics (addon downloads) to highlight the most popular addons in the community.
 No personal or project data is ever collected or transmitted.

+- **Dependency Management (WIP)**
+  - Initial support for indicating if addon requires core patch or has other addon dependencies.

 ## Contributing Addons (Easy Way)

 **NEW**